 The average household in South Africa generates one ton of recyclable waste each year.
 Create jobs and recycle your waste.
 We recycle glass, plastic, metal (tins etc), and paper.
 We wash the food containers and then put it all in bins by the workshop and take it off onto Nelspruit to Green’s Waste when there is a full carload.
 In Newtown Mark insulated the ceiling of his studio at the Bag Factory with polystyrene packaging from sewing machine parts (he found a pile of them on the sidewalk!!), we have continued this fine idea by tossing clean Styrofoam packaging and food trays into the ceiling of our house.
 If you live in a city recycling should be even easier to do.
 In Jhb contact Resolution Recycling 011 618 2246 (they will collect from your house for a small fee) and in Cape Town contact Oasis Association 021 671 2698 Oasis Recycling's website or even Kool Waste 021 712 3137 who will collect your recyclables for the price of a few latte’s a month.

-Middle to high income earners who are energy aware (small car doing 10 000 kms a year, small house, use electricity sparingly, compact fluorescent lights throughout, solar water heater, two short haul return flights per year) have a carbon footprint of 6 tonnes a year.
-Middle to high income earners who have a large car doing 20 000 kms per year, large house, uses electricity rapaciously, has no energy saving initiatives and does 10 short haul and three long haul return flights per year (does this sound close to home??) has a footprint of 22 tonnes per year.
-And then there are the people who we should all be emulating the low income and energy poor who have no car, live in low cost housing, use public transport, walk and cycle, and do not fly.
-Here the footprint is 4 tonnes, this is impressive and sets and example for the rest of us (yikes, how do they survive without a plasma screen TV?).
+Middle to high-income earners who are energy aware (small car doing 10 000 kms a year, small house, use electricity sparingly, compact fluorescent lights throughout, solar water heater, two short-haul return flights per year) have a carbon footprint of 6 tonnes a year.
+Middle to high-income earners who have a large car doing 20 000 kms per year, large house, uses electricity rapaciously, has no energy saving initiatives and does 10 short haul and three long-haul return flights per year (does this sound close to home??) has a footprint of 22 tonnes per year.
+And then there are the people who we should all be emulating the low income and energy poor who have no car, live in low-cost housing, use public transport, walk and cycle, and do not fly.
+Here the footprint is 4 tonnes, this is impressive and sets an example for the rest of us (yikes, how do they survive without a plasma screen TV?).
 But the UK based Carbon Reduction Action Groups say we should get to 4.5 tonnes in the short term and should all be aiming for one ton….
 South African emissions per capita are still half of those of the USA and are slightly lower than Russia’s but we are three times higher than China’s and nine times higher than India’s.